sdil/personal-blog/content/learning/index.md

 This page records everything I’ve studied, learned or practiced.
 This page is inspired by [Ben Barbersmith's](https://www.barbersmith.com/notes/self-education/).

-\* The points with (\*) are my favorites
+The points with (\*) are my favorites.

 ## 2021

-- Ship Golang code to production.
+- \*Ship Golang code to production.
 Integrated a web app with a Malaysia payment gateway (iPay88) with the API server built using Go Gin.
 - Taught myself beginner-level Elixir Phoenix framework.
 Published a simple benchmark [here](https://github.com/sdil/benchmark-frameworks).
 Tried to build several web apps and API servers using Phoenix but still not feeling productive with it yet.
 - Studied UI/UX by reading and watching [Refactoring UI by Adam Wathan & Steve Schoger](https://refactoringui.com/)
 - Taught myself basic security vulnerabilities (CSRF, XSS, SQL Injection)